What I'm working on.

 What it taught me

-14,400+ lines of TypeScript.
-107 passing tests.
-Running on a hardened DigitalOcean VPS.
-Several real projects executed end-to-end.
-I started this with no software background and used it to learn orchestration, durable workflows, agent design, and a self-compounding knowledge layer from the ground up.
-It's what happens when an operator points AI at "how do real systems actually work" and refuses to stop at a demo.
+107 passing tests, running on a hardened DigitalOcean VPS, several real projects executed end-to-end.
+I started with no software background and used it to learn orchestration, durable workflows, agent design, and a self-compounding knowledge layer from the ground up.

 The design philosophy